ura-design-system/isomerpages-boa/resources/features/_posts/2019-07-22-Plystudio-Architects-rainbow-twist.md

 *Located at The URA Centre’s first storey atrium at 45 Maxwell Road, the dedicated exhibition space seeks to inspire good architecture and design in Singapore as part of URA’s Architecture & Urban Design Excellence (AUDE) programme.
 It will also share new ideas and best practices in improving the quality of the built environment.*

-For more information about the AUDE Space, go to URA.sg/aude.
+*For more information about the AUDE Space, go to [URA.sg/aude](https://www.ura.gov.sg/Corporate/Get-Involved/Shape-A-Distinctive-City/Recognising-Good-Design/AUDE){:target="_blank"}.*